Tuesday, December 27, 2022

 Most recently I just found out that the little actress ‘Miss Page’ who appeared in a bunch of Keystone Comedies of 1914 was born Beatrice Maria Matthews in April 1891 in Bozeman, Montana.
 She came to Long Beach, California with her parents, Albert Lenard and Jessie (Collins) Matthews in the early 1900s.
 On January 21, 1907 Jessie filed for divorce against her husband charging him with desertion and failure to provide for her and their three children.
 They soon divorced, Beatrice and her little sister Helen staying with their mother and, older brother, Collins Cameron Matthews, parting with their father.
 On July 28, 1909 their mother married a realtor, George Brewster Earley, and the two raised the girls.

-On October 10th, 1911 woman were granted the right to vote in California.
+On October 10th, 1911 women were granted the right to vote in California.
 Just over a year earlier Beatrice Matthews, once described as petite and demure, drew a lot of attention when she handled the wireless transcription transmissions from the big court story of the day, the McNamara Trials, when two brothers bombed the Los Angeles Times building where twenty-one people perished and many injured.
 Beatrice had been working as a telegrapher for Western Union at least as early as 1910 when she was 18.
 The Los Angeles Herald singled her out, “Miss Beatrice Matthews, one of the youngest and prettiest of the employees of the Western Union Telegraph company’s office here (the Hall of Records Building), will handle millions of words of newspaper ‘copy’ telling the story of the progress of the McNamara trial to the outer world.”
 On November 28, 1911 The Morning Call complimented her, “In the month Miss Matthews has been in charge, she has become most popular with the reporters.”
-She had plenty of local suitors and was capturing many hearts nationwide.
+She had plenty of local suitors and was also capturing many hearts nationwide with the publicity.

 Peggy in plaid coat with Chaplin in Mabel's Busy Day, 1914

-On December 31, 1912 in Los Angeles, Beatrice briefly marries Elmer Fred Page an assertive 22 year old clothing buyer and salesman for the Mullen and Bluett Clothing Company.
+On December 31, 1912 in Los Angeles, Beatrice marries Elmer Fred Page, an assertive 22 year old buyer and salesman for the Mullen and Bluett Clothing Company.
 About the Spring of 1914 she winds up at Mack Sennett’s Keystone Studios in Edendale and, over the next nine months, appears in approximately twenty comedies with their most famous stars including Mabel Normand, Mack Swain, Roscoe ‘Fatty’ Arbuckle, Charley Chase, Chester Conklin, Harry McCoy, Charlie Murray, and Charles Chaplin among others.
 Though she is merely an unbilled stock player whose screen time was increasing with each new release, the then movie-going public does notice her, particularly in the Chaplin films, yet few knew her name.
 It was soon divulged to inquiring minds (in very small doses) to readers of the early fan magazines of such regular columns as The Answer Man as Miss Peggy Page, although she herself was never advertised nor rarely mentioned elsewhere in studio publicity.
 One such movie answer man once quipped, “Keystone don’t give cast lists for all of their plays.”
-Perhaps a load of the local LA boys recognized her from the Hall of Records Building.
+Perhaps a load of the local LA boys recognized and remembered her from the Hall of Records Building.

 Peggy with Harry McCoy in Mabel's Blunder, 1914